HaoweiLi1/standing_balance_sim/README.md

 1. Open a terminal of your choice and enter the `standing_balance_sim` directory that is installed locally on your computer. <br>
 2. Enter the proper simulation directory: `cd muscle_humanoid` <br>
 3. Run the command `python run_sim.py` in the terminal to run the simulation

+## MuJoCo Simulation Class Architecture
+This section highlights how the various `humanoid` simulation classes are structured.
+There are three main methods, which are `controller`, `generate_large_impulse`, and `run`.
+Hopefully these are intuitively named, but for clarity, the `controller` class runs the control law during the simulation update, and assigns control inputs to the `<actuator>` elements in our model.
+The `generate_large_impulse` method generates quasi-impulse perturbations of varying magnitude, pulse width, and frequency; this method is called in a separate thread from the simulation thread.
+A future work for this tool would be to implement the perturbation in the actual simulation update, rather than in a separate thread.
+The two threads running simultaneously does not cause problems, but leads to perturbations that do not quite align with the user specified parameters in `config.yaml` (namely the perturbation pulse width).
+The `run` method loads the XML model, and runs the simulation.

+### Controller Method

+### Perturbation Method

+### Run Method

 ## Experiments